WiMAX: Comparison with other mobile Internet standards

-The following table only shows peak rates which are potentially very misleading.
-In addition, the comparisons listed are not normalized by physical channel size (i.e., spectrum used to achieve the listed peak rates); this obfuscates spectral efficiency and net through-put capabilities of the different wireless technologies listed below.

 Development

 The IEEE 802.16m-2011 standard was the core technology for WiMAX 2.
 The IEEE 802.16m standard was submitted to the ITU for IMT-Advanced standardization.
 IEEE 802.16m is one of the major candidates for IMT-Advanced technologies by ITU.
 Among many enhancements, IEEE 802.16m systems can provide four times faster data speed than the WiMAX Release 1.

 WiMAX Release 2 provided backward compatibility with Release 1.
 WiMAX operators could migrate from release 1 to release 2 by upgrading channel cards or software.
 The WiMAX 2 Collaboration Initiative was formed to help this transition.

 It was anticipated that using 4X2 MIMO in the urban microcell scenario with only a single 20 MHz TDD channel available system wide, the 802.16m system can support both 120 Mbit/s downlink and 60 Mbit/s uplink per site simultaneously.

 It was expected that the WiMAX Release 2 would be available commercially in the 2011–2012 timeframe.

-WiMAX Release 2.1 was released in early-2010s which have broken compatibility with earlier WiMAX networks.
+WiMAX Release 2.1 was released in early-2010s which broke compatibility with earlier WiMAX networks.
 Significant number of operators have migrated to the new standard that is compatible with TD-LTE by the end of 2010s.